Zhang Renjie: Provincial government and declining influence

 From November 1928 to January 1930, Zhang was governor of Zhejiang, his and Chiang Kai-shek's home province.
 Zhang suppressed rural unrest, perhaps to avoid the opposition of landlords and local elites to his projects for building infrastructure for the power industry, as well as heading the National Reconstruction Commission.
 However, in 1931, T. V. Soong took charge of economic development training and limited the powers of Zhang and his commissions.
 Yet Zhang's ambitious plans to expand the power grid and infrastructure made some progress before the destruction in the Japanese invasion.
 His pet project, however, the Hangzhou Electric Plant, had to be sold to a private group because low demand and budget shortfalls.

 Zhang's influence on Chiang Kai-shek continued to decline and relations cooled.
 The Generalissimo placed men who were loyal into the Zhejiang government and undercut Zhang's authority in ways which embarrassed him.
 "If he wants me to hand in my resignation," Zhang asked after Chiang criticized the state of security in Zhejiang, "why should he play such an underhanded trick?"
 Giving the excuse that he needed to travel abroad for his health, Zhang resigned as governor in 1930.
 He kept his position in the National Reconstruction Commission but found that Chiang did not grant it enough money for its work.
 Zhang contributed 4,000 yuan of his own.

 It is said that when he heard the news of the Japanese attack on Shanghai in 1931, he was struck with the strength of the Chinese proverb "the strong making meat of the weak," and became a vegetarian.
 By the mid-1930s, Zhang had largely retired from politics and pursued his artistic inclinations and began to practice Buddhism.
-In 1937, at the age of fifty-four, in spite of failing health and financial strains, he decided to take his family to live in Hong Kong, then left for Europe.
+In 1937, at the age of 60, in spite of failing health and financial strains, he decided to take his family to live in Hong Kong, then left for Europe.
 When his brother suggested that he telegraph Chiang Kai-shek to inform him, Zhang snapped "Why should I inform him?
 He's not my boss!
 It's none of his business!"
 Zhang and his family settled in Riverdale, in New York City.
 He and Li Shizeng sometimes met to look over the Hudson River and reminisce.

-Zhang died on 3 September 1950.
+Zhang died on 3 September 1950 in New York City.
 When his daughter, who was living in Taipei, heard the news, she did not have the courage to inform Chiang Kai-shek directly, fearing the lingering enmity between the two men.
 Instead, she informed Wu Zhihui, who visited Chiang at 6:00 AM the next morning.
 Chiang sent a telegram of condolence to the family in the United States: "You were my companion in adversity and our friendly feelings were close..."
 Chiang presided and wrote an inscription in his own calligraphy for Zhang's memorial service: "Deep grief for losing my teacher."
 He arranged for the Nationalist Party in Taiwan to send money to Zhang's family for the services in New York.